 Modifying the motorcycle by removing any equipment or by adding equipment not approved by the manufacturer may void your warranty.
-Such modifications could make the motorcycle unsafe to ride and could result in severe injury to operator or passenger, as well as damage to the motorcycle.
 Some modifications may not be legal in your area of operation.
 If in doubt, contact your authorized INDIAN MOTORCYCLE dealer.